LAS-IT/openapply/README.md

 ### Still TODO

-* write PUTS method
+* write PUTS methods
+* write a recursive custom query
-* investigate slow response when returning large number of records
+* speed response when returning large number of records
-* write a recursive custom query to pull students by since id (sort-of already done)
+* allow flattening and reject to work at any depth (recursion?)

 ### CHANGE LOG

-* **v0.1.0** - test release -- 2017-11-01

-* **v0.2.0** - first release -- **NOT** compatible with 0.1.0 -- 2017-11-07
+* **v0.2.2** - update compatible with 0.2.x - 2017-11-21
-  - get student details of a give status (and pure api calls)
-  - recursive query until all receipt of all records received
+  - refactor and test url timeouts
+  - refactor openapply client

 * **v0.2.1** - update compatible with 0.2.x - 2017-11-20
   - convert api data into an array, csv or xlsx